Best Bow Releases Tested And Reviewed

 wrist release

 Wrist releases attach to the wrist and the bow is drawn using all of the muscles of the arm, shoulder and back.
-This leaves your fingers completely free and away from the wrist release aid until you are ready to pull the trigger with your index finger.
+This leaves your fingers completely free and away from the release until you are ready to pull the trigger with your index finger.

 In our experience, wrist releases and index releases are much easier to use and better for beginners.